szborok/BRK_CNC_hyperMillConfig/AI_CONTINUATION_GUIDE.md

 ## 🎯 PROJECT OVERVIEW

-This is the **BRK_CNC_hyperMillConfig** module, a microservice within the BRK CNC System that manages HyperMill CAM software configurations, macros, and automation workflows.
+This is the **BRK_CNC_hyperMillConfig** module, a microservice within the BRK CNC System that manages **sharing and distribution** of HyperMill CAM software files (macros, automations, configurations) across team members.

 ### Purpose
-- Manage HyperMill configuration files and templates
-- Handle macro generation and customization
+The module solves the problem of sharing HyperMill files across the team.
+Instead of copy-pasting macros and automations manually between PCs, this system:

+1. **Scans & Tracks** - Monitors what HyperMill files each user has on their PC
+2. **Shared Pool** - Provides a central repository where users can upload/download macros and automations
+3. **Easy Distribution** - Automatically downloads and installs shared files to the correct locations on user PCs
+4. **Company Standards** - Tracks which files are official company-approved vs user-contributed
-- Provide API for configuration retrieval and updates
+5. **Version Management** - Keeps track of file versions and updates

-- Integrate with the main BRK CNC Dashboard
+**Key Concept**: This is NOT for creating/generating macros - it's for **managing, sharing, and distributing** existing HyperMill files that users create on their own PCs.

 ---